 - criminal record or criminal activities you may have been involved in.

 Use and disclosure of personal information

-We will not provide your personal information to other government agencies, private sector organisations, or anyone else unless you consent or one of the following exceptions applies:
+We will not disclose your personal information to other government agencies, private sector organisations, or anyone else unless you consent or:

-- you would reasonably expect us to use the information for that other purpose
+- you would reasonably expect us to use the information for another purpose

-- it is legally required or authorised, such as by an Australian law, or court or tribunal order.
-This includes express statutory provisions, as well as the more general application of the common law and the exercise of the Australian Government’s executive authority
+- it is legally required or authorised, such as by a law, or court or tribunal order (thisincludes express statutory provisions, as well as the more general application of the common law and the exercise of the Australian Government’s executive authority)

 - it is reasonably necessary for an enforcement-related activity